formsandflows/videos/2019/Double-click/Readme.md

-The file "Double-click.zip" is the related exported PowerApps app.
+The file "Double-click.zip" is the related exported PowerApps app (package).
+This app does not use any data source.